 If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market after theock-up and other legal restrictions on resale discussed in this prospectus lapse, the trading price of our common stock could decline.
-Based on shares of common stock outstanding as of , 2019, upon the closing of this offering we will have outstanding a total of shares of common stock.
+Based on shares of common stock outstanding as of September 30, 2019, upon the closing of this offering we will have outstanding a total of 22,552,855 shares of common stock (including 6,409,519 shares of non-voting common stock).
 Of these shares, only the shares of common stock sold in this offering by us, plus any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable without restriction in the public market immediately following this offering.
-The underwriters, however, may, in their sole discretion, permit our officers, directors and other stockholders who are subject to these lock-up agreements to sell shares prior to the expiration of the lock-up agreements.
+The underwriters, however, may, in their sole discretion, permit our officers, directors and other stockholders who are subject to these lock-up agreements to sell shares prior to the expiration of thelock-up agreements.